multifacet/0sim-workspace/README.md

    You can skip this for now and set up a swap device later if you want.

+0. (Optional) If you would like to build and install a recent kernel (see the `KERNEL_RECENT_TARBALL` constant in `src/common.rs`) in the target, use the `--guest_kernel` option.
+Alternately, you can install whatever kernel you want manually.

 1. Run the following command, which will do all setup necessary, including cloning the workspace, compiling 0sim, and installing it.
 This takes about 1 hour on our machine, but it will vary depending on how many cores the remote